MakerPnP/egui_deferred_table/README.md

 For API migration details, see the git commit history and study the changes made to the demos.

+### unreleased

+- [added] Allow marked columns to expand to fill the remaining space.

 ### 0.1.6 (2025/10/22)

 - [added] Row selection.
 See `Action::RowSelectionChanged`.